-17 29.6 M countries users
+17 29.6 Million users

-The company currently provides services to over 29.6 million people in 17 countries: Algeria, Saudi Arabia, Colombia, Chile, Ecuador, Egypt, United Arab Emirates, Spain, France, Italy, Mexico, Oman, Portugal, Qatar, the Czech Republic, Romania and Tunisia.
+The company currently provides services to over 29.6 million people in 17 countries: Algeria, Saudi Arabia, Colombia, Chile, Ecuador, United Arab Emirates, Spain, France, Italy, Mexico, Oman, Portugal, Qatar, the Czech Republic, Romania and Tunisia.

-#9 #4 In the world In Europe
+#9 #4 in the world in Europe

-According to the latest Global Water Intelligence ranking (March) 2021, it is Europe's fourth largest water management company in terms of population served and ranks amongst the top ten worldwide.
+According to the latest Global Water Intelligence ranking (March) 2021, it is Europe's fourth largest water company in terms of population served and ranks amongst the top ten worldwide.